VoxelForge/VoxelForge/README.md

 * Cloning the gameplay has highest priority
 * Cloning the interface has low priority.
 It will only be roughly imitated
 * Mineclonia will use different graphics and sounds, but with a similar style
-* Limitations found in Minetest will be written down and documented in the course of development

 ## Completion status
 This game is currently in **beta** stage.